 Teachers and/or administrators may require students to remain after school to finish work or for disciplinary purposes.
 Title V, Education Code, states that students may be detained in school for disciplinary or other reasons for not more than one hour after the close of the maximum school day.
 We will attempt to give the student 24 hours notice unless prior arrangements have been made with the parent.
 It is the student's responsibility to notify the parent.
-A student may reschedule detention with parent verification by note or phone call prior to the assigned detention date.
+A student may reschedule detention with parent verification by note or phone call prior to assigned detention date.

 Detention is held at lunch and/or only after school.
 There are no other times available for supervising detention.
+After School Detention begins promptly at 3:20pm and ends at 4:30pm.
 Late arrivals will be considered "no shows" and will result in another detention as well as additional consequences.